 Howl for Help is a procedural intervention to provide support and education in lieu of disciplinary action for underage possession and/or consumption of alcohol or possession and/or use of controlled substances.
-Howl for Help is an available option for: students who seek or receive medical assistance from emergency personnel or University Official; students who are reporting a crime or incident to emergency personnel or University Officials; and student organizations or groups hosting an event in which one or more representatives seek medical assistance on behalf of another student.
-For more information on Howl for Help, see https://policies.ncsu.edu/regulation/reg-11-35-02/.
+Howl for Help is a potential option for students who seek or receive medical assistance from emergency personnel or a university official; students who are reporting a crime or incident to emergency personnel or university officials; and student organizations or groups hosting an event in which one or more representatives seek medical assistance on behalf of another student.
+For more information on Howl for Help, see REG 11.35.02 - Student Discipline Procedures.